MarkPearlCoZa/Blog_General/_posts/2016-08-18-Tester-Notes.md

 ### Thinking about Quality

-Thinking about context, oracles and heuristics and the heuristic test strategy model.
+Thinking about context, oracles and heuristics and the <a href="{{ site.url }}/assets/documents/heuristic-test-strategy-model.pdf">heuristic test strategy model</a>.

 #### Testing the Teddies